Khalilur Rehman (governor)

-Khalilur Rehman (خلیل الرحمن b.
-5 May 1934) HI(m), best known as Commander Khalil, is a retired naval officer in the Pakistan Navy who served as the Governor of Khyber-Pakhtunkhwa, appointed in 2005 until being replaced in 2006.
+Khalilur Rehman (خلیل الرحمن born 5 May 1934) HI(m), best known as Commander Khalil, is a retired naval officer in the Pakistan Navy who served as the Governor of Khyber-Pakhtunkhwa, appointed in 2005 until being replaced in 2006.

 In addition, he also commanded the Royal Bahrain Naval Force from 1976 until retiring from his military service in 1988 to pursue career in the politics.

 Biography

 Khalilur Rehman was born on 5 May 1934 in Peshawar to a Pathan father from Surayzai (a village near Peshawar) and an Afghan mother whose family had been given asylum by the British government from 1931 to 1932.
 Khalil passed his Matric examination from Islamia High School, Peshawar and FSc from Edwardes College, Peshawar, in 1951.
 After that he joined Islamia College Peshawar for his BSc.